Ninjaabdullah/NAI-Additions/README.md

 NAI Additions adds new features including:
 #### Reptianium
 - Reptianium is a new tier of material that is much stronger than Netherite and much more expensive.
-- It can be found in the overworld from Y-level 16 to Y-level -60 and it is very rare.
+- It can be found in the overworld from Y-level 16 to Y-level -60 and is very rare.
 - Reptianium Ore requires Netherite Pickaxe for it to drop its shards.
 - Reptianium Shards can be used with Netherite Ingots to craft Reptianium Ingots.
 - Reptianium Ingots can be used with Reptianium Smithing Template in the Smithing Table to upgrade Netherite gear.